TPU Inner Tubes Explained: Weight, Performance, and When They’re Worth It

-A TPU inner tube is a thermoplastic polyurethane tube you’ll swap in for heavy butyl to cut 60–80% of rotating weight, lower rolling resistance, and gain better elasticity and puncture resistance for fast road or gravel riding.
-It holds pressure far better than latex, tolerates higher peak pressures, and absorbs micro‑impacts for improved comfort and grip.
-Repairs need TPU‑specific kits and valves must match ETRTO sizing.
-Keep going to get sizing, repair steps, and use‑case guidance.
+A TPU inner tube is a thermoplastic polyurethane tube that replaces heavy butyl to cut 60-80% of rotating weight, lower rolling resistance, and deliver better elasticity and puncture resistance for fast road or gravel riding.
+It holds pressure far better than latex, tolerates higher peak pressures, and absorbs micro-impacts for improved comfort and grip.
+Repairs need TPU-specific kits, and valves must match ETRTO sizing.
+Keep reading for sizing, repair steps, and use-case guidance.

 What Is a TPU Inner Tube and Why It Matters